surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 > The goal in life is not to be happy, as that is an impermanent feeling.
 When the mind is not happy, it will move to sadness, anger, or worse.

 The goal in life is to develop a peaceful, calm, serene, and content mind with joy free of cravings/desires/attachments that is “satisfied with what is… - the Enlightened Mind.

+In life we are told "Never give up", "Never quit" always strive to achieve.
+This is clinging - with a string eagerness.
+Instead - give up.
+Get rid of the self.

 > You need to accept responsibility for your own discontent mind and the emotions you experience.
 Rather than blaming pleasant feelings, painful feelings, and feelings that are neither painful-nor-pleasant on someone or something external, see the truth that you cause your own discontent mind.